 Each orientation session is a two day, one night experience where students gain valuable information to ease their transition to the University.
 There are sessions on academic expectations, campus recreation & wellness, and activities and involvement.
 Additionally, students have the opportunity to meet with a representative from the college of their major to review their course of study and can make changes to their academic schedule.
 Each session is limited in size to allow for ample opportunities to connect with other new students and has open time to take care of business while on campus.
-This program is designed for students and has daytime, evening, and nighttime activities.

 New students who participate in ORIENTATION are better prepared, experience fewer problems, and generally have a very positive feeling about their experiences at NEVADA.

-All new students pay a new student fee when paying their tuition and fees at the beginning of the semester.
-The ORIENTATION Program expenses (meals and lodging) for students are paid for out of this fee, so the costs to you are travel related and spending money.
+All new students pay a $150 new student fee when paying their tuition and fees at the beginning of the semester.
+The ORIENTATION Program expenses (meals and lodging) for students are paid for out of this fee, so the upfront costs to you are travel related and spending money.